microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/05 - Management and Monitoring.md

 There are two primary areas for monitoring your BDC deployment.
 The first deals with SQL Server 2019, and the second deals with the set of elements in the Cluster.

 For SQL Server, <a href="https://docs.microsoft.com/en-us/sql/relational-databases/database-lifecycle-management?view=sql-server-ver15" target="_blank">management is much as you would normally perform for any SQL Server system</a>.
 You have the same type of services, surface points, security areas and other control vectors as in a stand-alone installation of SQL Server.
-The tools you have avalaible for managing the Master Instance in the BDC are the same as managing a stand-alone installation, including SQL Server Management Studio, command-line interfaces, Azure Data Studio, and third party tools.
+The tools you have available for managing the Master Instance in the BDC are the same as managing a stand-alone installation, including SQL Server Management Studio, command-line interfaces, Azure Data Studio, and third party tools.

 For the cluster components, you have three primary interfaces to use, which you will review next.